 Please Note That Postings Below From Fellow Cruisers Are Listed in Chronological Order, Based on Publication Date

-A phone call to the management at Crows Nest Marina confirmed the state (not city or county) tax which they add to all transient bills and have done so since 1998.
-It is interesting that the Senior Planner for the City of Venice, who works with the marinas, knew nothing of the tax and had not heard of it.
+A phone call to the management at Crows Nest Marina confirmed, what Crows Nest describes as, a state (not city or county) tax which they add to all transient bills and have done so since 1998.
+A second telephone call revealed the interesting fact that the Senior Planner for the City of Venice, who works with the marinas, knew nothing of the tax and had not heard of it.

 I just spent 4 nights in the Crow’s Nest Marina in Venice and was charged $20.64 for what is billed as “overwater tax,” in addition to the sales tax!
 Is this legit?
 Has anyone ever been asked to pay this?
 If it is a legit tax is it usually included in the slip fee?
 I feel like I have been ripped off.
 BTW, I have never stayed at a more poorly run marina.
 See my recent post on Active Captain.